Foot and Ankle Rehabilitation

 Range of Motion

 Swelling and pain can result in limited mobility of the ankle.
-A physical therapist teaches you how to do safe and effective exercises to restore full movement to your ankle.
+Our physical therapists will teach you how to do safe and effective exercises to restore full movement to your ankle.

 Muscle Strengthening

 Ankle muscle weakness may cause long-term instability of the ankle and new ankle injuries.
-Your physical therapist can determine which strengthening exercises are right for you based on the severity of your injury and where you are in your recovery.
+Our Omaha foot and ankle specialists can determine which strengthening exercises are right for you based on the severity of your injury and where you are in your recovery.

 Body Awareness and Balance Training

 Specialized training exercises help your muscles “learn” to respond to changes in your environment, such as uneven or unstable surfaces.
-When you are able to put full weight on your foot without pain, your physical therapist may prescribe these exercises to help you return to your normal activities.
-For instance, your physical therapist might teach you how to do this: with or without your eyes closed, stand on one leg or stand on a wobble board to challenge the muscles around your ankle.
+When you are able to put full weight on your foot without pain, we may prescribe these exercises to help you return to your normal activities.
+For instance, your physical therapist might teach you how to do this: with or without your eyes closed, stand on one leg, or stand on a wobbleboard to challenge the muscles around your ankle.

 Functional Training

-When you can walk freely without pain, your physical therapist may begin “progressing” your treatment program to include activities that you were doing before your injury, such as walking in your neighborhood, jogging, hopping, or modified running.
-This program will be based on the physical therapist’s examination of your ankle, on your goals, and on your activity level and general health.
+When you can walk freely without pain, we may begin “progressing” your treatment program to include activities that you were doing before your injury, such as walking in your neighborhood, jogging, hopping, or modified running.
+This program will be based on your physical therapist’s examination of your ankle, on your goals, and on your activity level and general health.

 Activity Specific Training

-Depending on the requirements of your job or the type of sports you play, you might need additional rehabilitation that is tailored for your job or sport and the demands that it places on your ankle.
-Your physical therapist can develop a program that takes all of these demands—as well as your specific injury—into account.
+Depending on the requirements of your job or the type of sports you play, you might need additional rehabilitation that is tailored to your job or sport and the demands that it places on your ankle.
+As workplace injury and sports physical therapy professionals in Omaha, we can develop a program that takes all of these demands—as well as your specific injury—into account.

 Ankle Sprains: Article explaining best treatment methods for first-time and recurrent ankle sprains or instability.